0deR/KOPS-Configuration/README.md

-#this is for Set your KOPS CLUSER
+h1 this is for Set your KOPS CLUSER